jaymar921/Notes/Phone Country Codes.md

 # Phone Country Codes
-A json file with list of phone country codes
+A json file with list of phone country codes, credits to @addevin

 The object contains:
 - name